currentsauce/currentsauce.github.io/_posts/2020-10-07-Restoration-of-turntable.markdown

 {% include image.html
 SmallImg="/blog_images/garrard/s01.jpg" max-width="300px"
 LargeImg="/blog_images/garrard/01.jpg"
-alt="Old turntable"
+alt="The old dusty turntable"
 caption="This turntable has seen better days."
 %}

 From what I've read online, this isn't a massively loved turntable, as it was released towards the end of Garrard's time.
 Despite this, I couldn't see why it couldn't be a nice turntable - it certainly has to be better than some of the modern junk you can buy that call themselved *turntables*.
 It's a Direct-Drive type, and has an anti-skate tonearm with balancing, to allow the correct tracking force to be applied.

 Removing the base reveals the lovely innards.
 As it's semi-automatic, you can see a belt that takes the rotation of the disk to the semi-automatic  mechanism (semi-automatic basically means that it will return the tonearm to its rest once the record is at the end.
-There is also a button to activate this yourself mid-play).[^2]
+There is also a button to activate this yourself mid-play).

 {% include image.html
 SmallImg="/blog_images/garrard/s03.jpg" max-width="300px"
 LargeImg="/blog_images/garrard/03.jpg"
-alt="Old turntable"
+alt="Inside the turntable"
 caption="The inside is remarkably much cleaner than the outside."
 %}

-A little cleaning of the inside and it is good as new. [^3]
+A little cleaning and air blasting of the inside and it is good as new.
+Thankfully, the mechanical parts are sound as a pound and don't need any attention.
+I removed the mains cable from the transformer, and removed the tonearm completely.

 {% include image.html
 SmallImg="/blog_images/garrard/s06.jpg" max-width="300px"
 LargeImg="/blog_images/garrard/06.jpg"
-alt="Old turntable"
-caption="I've never seen faston connectors soldered like this before!"
+alt="Faston connectors soldered in place" caption="I've never seen faston connectors soldered like this before!"
 %}

+{% include image.html
+SmallImg="/blog_images/garrard/s08.jpg" max-width="300px"
+LargeImg="/blog_images/garrard/08.jpg"
+alt="Removed tonearm"
+caption="The tonearm removed.
+Quite dirty and the wires seem a bit naff now."
+%}

+I am replacing all of the audio cable with new in this restoration, however I need to keep the original headshell and it's connector.
+I believe this is known as an *ADC Type* headshell connector, and is difficult to obtain.
+This headshell and it's connector seem fine.

+{% include image.html
+SmallImg="/blog_images/garrard/s10.jpg" max-width="300px"
+LargeImg="/blog_images/garrard/10.jpg"
+alt="The ADC Headshell Connector on the tonearm" caption="The ADC Headshell Connector on the tonearm"
+%}

+{% include image.html
+SmallImg="/blog_images/garrard/s11.jpg" max-width="300px"
+LargeImg="/blog_images/garrard/11.jpg"
+alt="Connector pins from the headshell." caption="Connector pins from the headshell."
+%}

+{% include image.html
+SmallImg="/blog_images/garrard/s12.jpg" max-width="300px"
+LargeImg="/blog_images/garrard/12.jpg"
+alt="The tonearm grounding clip, halfway removed here" caption="The tonearm grounding clip, halfway removed here"
+%}

 ---
 [^1]: Footnote 1
-[^2]: Footnote 2
-[^3]: Footnote 3